James F. Byrnes: United States Senate and Supreme Court

 Byrnes played a key role in blocking anti-lynching legislation, notably the Castigan-Wagner bill of 1935 and the Gavagan bill of 1937.
 Byrnes said that "rape is responsible, directly and indirectly, for most of the lynching in America."

 Byrnes despised his fellow South Carolina Senator "Cotton Ed" Smith, who strongly opposed the New Deal.
 He privately sought to help his friend Burnet R. Maybank, then the Mayor of Charleston, defeat Smith in the 1938 Senate primary.
 During the primary, however, Olin Johnston, who was limited to one term as governor, decided to run for the Senate.
 Because Johnston was also a pro-Roosevelt New Dealer, he would have divided the New Deal vote with Maybank and ensured a victory for Smith.
 Johnston was also supportive of the New Deal's labor legislation, but Byrnes's support was limited, and a series of labor strikes in the fall of 1937 made Byrnes withdraw consideration for potentially endorsing Johnston.
 Taking advice from Byrnes, Maybank decided to run for governor instead, and Byrnes made the reluctant decision to support Smith.
 Byrnes envisioned that Smith would retire in 1944 and that Maybank would successfully run for Smith's Senate seat and build a strong political machine in the state with him.

-On, June 12, 1941, Roosevelt nominated Byrnes as an associate justice of the United States Supreme Court, and he was confirmed that same day.
-He served on the Court for only 15 months, from July 8, 1941 until October 3, 1942.
-His Supreme Court tenure is the shortest of any non-incumbent justice.
+On June 12, 1941, Roosevelt nominated Byrnes as an associate justice of the United States Supreme Court, and he was confirmed that same day.
+He served on the Court for only 15 months, from July 8, 1941, until October 3, 1942.
+His Supreme Court tenure is the shortest of any justice.